 How to return a badge

-If the badge holder has died or the badge is no longer needed, please return it to the address below explaining why it is being returned so we can update our records.
+If the badge holder has died or the badge is no longer needed, please return it to us.
+Include a note explaining why it's being returned, so we can update our records.
+Send it to:

 Blue Badge Administration